 This model helpfully combines external risks (e.g. market risk, competitor risk) as well as internal risks (technology risks, execution risks, etc.).

-The outermost circle represents the total addressable market, some of which is taken by competitors (shaded lightest yellow), the remaining, being taken by our startup in question.
-Our startup then expends costs to deliver the goods (shaded darker yellow).
+The outermost circle represents the total addressable market, some of which is taken by competitors (shaded lightest yellow), the remaining, being taken by our technology startup in question.
+Our technology startup then expends costs to deliver the goods (shaded darker yellow).
 These costs could include technology development costs, IP protection costs, regulatory costs, sales and delivery costs etc. The innermost circle (darkest yellow) represents the profit that is left after costs and the potential for sustained profitability.
 Our goal is to evaluate the risks that will make this innermost circle bigger or smaller.

 Starting at the outermost circle, a key risk is market risk – the probability that there will exist demand for our product.
 Often, deep technology companies do not carry a higher market risk (e.g. if a new therapy is discovered for cancer, there will likely be a market for it).